Black-Eyed Pea Cakes

 Dredge the cake in the corn meal and place on the parchment paper.

-(I quickly spray the cakes at this point with a very fine mist of olive oil as I have found this prevents the cornmeal coating from burning.)
+(I quickly spray the cakes at this point with a very fine mist of olive oil as I have found this prevents the cornmeal coating from burning, totally up to you.)

 Bake for 15 minutes, flip and bake another 15 minutes.
 Allow to cool a bit - they will begin to firm up and not be so soft.

-Serve on a bed of lettuce topped with a dollop of dairy-free sour cream.
-I'm a big fan of this Forks Over Knives Recipe.
+Serve on a bed of lettuce topped with a dollop my delicious Sour Cream!

 NOTE: If you do not have a food processor, you can simply mash all ingredients with a fork or potato masher.